Anon-Planet/constitution/README.md

 Maintain free, open-source, and non-commercial nature of all our projects.
 This does not mean proprietary and/or closed-source tools won't be recommendeded.
 All scientific knowledge should be free for anyone and we support and encourage Sci-Hub and LibGen.
 Any attempt to erode the freedom of information and flow of knowledge of our projects, in any manner, is hostile.

 ### 5. Verifiability, falsifiability and reproducibility
+We will make every effort to be transparent about any and all bias we have.
+Anyone claiming to be unbiased is lying, therefore we will not falsely claim to be.

-  * All our content shall be based on facts and not beliefs.
-Those will be based on:
+All our content shall be verifiable, reproducible and fact-checked:
 	* academic references (e.g., studies, papers, and peer reviewed publications);
     * reputable media references (e.g., articles, videos, and documentaries);
     * official documentation (e.g., manuals, field guides, and technical documents);
     * renowned and reputable expert review;